 Details About the Walk of Fame

 Gray is an example of the many Walk of Fame stars that honor people who don't have the big, universally recognizable names.
 In fact, the majority of them may leave you scratching your head about just who Alice White or George Arliss was and why they deserved a star.
-It's an aspect I like about it.

 The Walk of Fame is on a public sidewalk and open anytime.
 There is no admission fee.
 It runs down Hollywood Boulevard and onto some of the streets that cross it.